Intelligentsia: Imperial era

-The Idea of Progress, which originated in Western Europe during the Age of Enlightenment in the 18th century, became the principal concern of the intelligentsia by the mid-19th century; thus, progress social movements, such as the Narodniks, mostly consisted of intellectuals.
-The Russian philosopher Sergei Bulgakov said that the Russian intelligentsia was the creation of Peter, that they were the "window to Europe through which the Western air comes to us, vivifying and toxic at the same time."
+The idea of progress, which originated in Western Europe during the Age of Enlightenment in the 18th century, became the principal concern of the intelligentsia by the mid-19th century; thus, progress social movements, such as the Narodniks, mostly consisted of intellectuals.
+Russian philosopher Sergei Bulgakov said that the Russian intelligentsia was the creation of Peter the Great, that they were the "window to Europe through which the Western air comes to us, vivifying and toxic at the same time."
 Moreover, Bulgakov also said that the literary critic of Westernization, Vissarion Belinsky was the spiritual father of the Russian intelligentsia.

 In 1860, there were 20,000 professionals in Russia and 85,000 by 1900.
 Originally composed of educated nobles, the intelligentsia became dominated by raznochintsy (classless people) after 1861.
 In 1833, 78.9 per cent of secondary-school students were children of nobles and bureaucrats, by 1885 they were 49.1 per cent of such students.
 The proportion of commoners increased from 19.0 to 43.8 per cent, and the remaining percentage were the children of priests.
-In fear of an educated proletariat, Tsar Nicholas I limited the number of university students to 3,000 per year, yet there were 25,000 students, by 1894.
+In fear of an educated proletariat, Tsar Nicholas I limited the number of university students to 3,000 per year, yet there were 25,000 students by 1894.
 Similarly the number of periodicals increased from 15 in 1855 to 140 periodical publications in 1885.
 The "third element" were professionals hired by zemstva.
 By 1900, there were 47,000 of them, most were liberal radicals.

-Although Tsar Peter the Great introduced the Idea of Progress to Russia, by the 19th century, the Tsars did not recognize "progress" as a legitimate aim of the state, to the degree that Nicholas II said "How repulsive I find that word" and wished it removed from the Russian language.
+Although Tsar Peter the Great introduced the idea of progress to Russia, by the 19th century, the tsars did not recognize "progress" as a legitimate aim of the state, to the degree that Nicholas II said "How repulsive I find that word" and wished it removed from the Russian language.